banzaman/Awesome-books/README.md

 ## Built With

-- Technologies used: HTML, CSS, Javascript
+- Technologies used: HTML, CSS, JAVASCRIPT

 ## Live Demo